TorZidan/TeslaSolarMonitoring/README.md

-# Tesla Watch
+# Tesla Solar Monitoring

 Do you need to monitor your Tesla Solar installation, to make sure it is generating power?

 I do.
-My Tesla solar system had two outages last summer; each time it took me a week to realize that the system was down.
+My Tesla Solar system had two outages last summer; each time it took me a week to realize that the system was down.
 I lost hundreds of dollars in lost opportunity to generate power.

 So I wrote this simple Tesla Solar installation monitoring system.